HashimK1411/-machine-learning-eportfolio/Unit1-11.md

 ### Unit 6 Artefact – **Final Report**
 - Model refinements and alternative configurations
 - Comprehensive paper: business context, pipeline, results, reflections.
+- **Report Contents:** The submission outlined our complete pipeline—business context, data preparation, modelling approach, results analysis, and final reflections on the collaborative process.

 ### Reflection
-The project strengthened my technical and interpersonal skills—highlighting communication, mutual support, and adaptability when handling messy real-world data.
+Working as part of a development team allowed me to apply machine learning theory in a practical, team-oriented setting.
+It also highlighted the importance of communication, mutual support, and adaptability when handling real-world datasets.
+This experience strengthened both my technical and interpersonal skills particularly in managing shared responsibilities and learning from peer feedback.

 ---